Chopin1983/Readme.md/README.md

 And this is how this project started.

 ## - Fortuna-1-liga (second division in Polish football league)
-This project was created, because I'm football fan, and my love club play in second division "I don't know how it happend".
+This project was created, because I'm football fan, and my love club play in second division "I don't know how it happened".
 You can see, how "Fortuna 1 liga" (This is name of our second division) looked after 33 rounds, detail every match.
 You can insert details from current season and update table alive.

 ## - Mapa Polski (Polish map)
 About fifteen years I worked as sales representative, so I had been driving a car a lot by using Google Maps.
-I'm allways wondering, how it's like to make a map.
+I had been allways wondering, how it's like to make a map.
 That was my first thing, when I started study SQL, so I made a very small part of it.

 ## - Obliczanie pól (field counting)